Formal vs. Informal Complaints

 Sex discrimination, including sexual harassment, can destroy a person’s ability to access educational opportunities.
 Title IX of the Education Amendments of 1972 is a federal law that provides critically important legal protections against this type of discrimination.
 Among other things, the law requires all schools that receive any form of federal financial assistance to administer a fair and thorough complaint process.

 Recognizing the wide spectrum of conduct that can violate Title IX, an informal process may be appropriate in some cases.
 This raises an important question: What is the difference between a formal and an informal process?
-Here, our New Haven Title IX lawyers provide an overview of the key differences between informal and formal options, and we explain what issues should be considered when choosing what type of process to invoke.
+Here, our Title IX lawyers provide an overview of the key differences between informal and formal options, and we explain what issues should be considered when choosing what type of process to invoke.

 What is an Informal Title IX Complaint Process?